Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/register-application.md

         - DelegatedPermissionGrant.ReadWrite.All
 1. If you have opted for Smart on FHIR with B2C then Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this and the client id for testing SMART on FHIR using Postman.
+1. If you have opted for Smart on FHIR with B2C, you will need to update the Identity Provider settings.
+Please refer to [Step 6](./deployment.md/#6-identity-provider-setup-for-smart-on-fhir-with-b2c) in the deployment document for instructions on how to do this.

 ## Practitioner Application Registration